typed-ember/ember-cli-typescript/README.md

 * Normally, addons under development automatically return `true` from their `isDevelopingAddon()` hook, which `ember-cli-typescript` relies on to determine whether to process the addon's `.ts` files.
 However, if the name field in your `package.json` doesn't match the name in your `index.js`, this default behavior will fail and you'll need to override the method yourself.
 * TypeScript has very particular rules when generating declaration files to avoid letting private types leak out unintentionally.
 You may find it useful to run `ember ts:precompile` yourself as you're getting a feel for these rules to ensure everything will go smoothly when you publish.

+## Installing from git

+This addon uses TypeScript for its own implementation, so if you install `ember-cli-typescript` from git rather than from the npm registry, you won't get compiled `.js` files.
+To get everything working, you can install `ts-node` as a project dependency, and `ember-cli-typescript` will ensure it's registered correctly to transpile source files as needed.

 ## Current limitations